 The Fund participates in a Securities Lending Program managed by the custodian.
-The Fund received \$11.5 million (2007: \$6.5 million) fee income from this program, which adds to the Fund's overall yearly return.
+The Fund received \$10.1 million (2008: \$11.5 million) fee income from this program, which adds to the Fund's overall yearly return.

-At 30 June 2008, the total value of the loaned securities was \$3.5 billion (2007: \$3.7 billion) while the total value of the collateral was \$4.4 billion (2007: \$4.0 billion).
-The lent securities represented about 10.2% of the Fund's total investments (2007 about 9.5%), which was within the allowable limit of 25%.
+At 30 June 2009, the total value of the loaned securities was \$3.2 billion (2008: \$3.5 billion) while the total value of the collateral was \$3.4 billion (2008: \$4.4 billion).
+The lent securities represented about 11.1% of the Fund's total investments (2008 about 10.2%), which was within the allowable limit of 25%.

 The collateral is invested in a cash fund managed by the custodian.
 The collateral may only be accessed in the event of default by the borrower of lent securities.
+The investment guidelines for the cash collateral investment fund were tightened in the light of abnormal cash market conditions that prevailed in the final guarter of 2008.